illiumst/website/_posts/projects/2019-10-15-OpenMunich.md

 *   **Website & Communication:** Managed the official conference website openmunich.eu (offline), including content creation, structural design, updates, and maintenance.
 Handled external communications and promotions.
 *   **Sponsorship Liaison:** Coordinated with Accenture and Red Hat regarding their sponsorship contributions and participation requirements.

-This role required comprehensive organizational skills, effective communication across diverse stakeholder groups, and project management to ensure the successful delivery of the conference.
+This role required organizational skills, effective communication across diverse stakeholder groups, and project management to ensure the successful delivery of the conference.